Jan. 6 panel probes Trump's 187 minutes as Capitol attacked

 Associated Press

 WASHINGTON (AP) — The House Jan.
-6 committee will hold its final hearing of the summer the way the series began — vividly making the case that Donald Trump’s lies about a stolen election fueled the grisly U.S. Capitol attack, which he did nothing to stop but instead “gleefully” watched on television at the White House.
+6 committee aims to show in its final hearing Thursday that Donald Trump’s lies about a stolen election fueled the grisly U.S. Capitol attack, which he did nothing to stop but instead “gleefully” watched on television at the White House.

 “A profound moment of reckoning for America,” said Rep. Jamie Raskin, D-Md., a member of the committee.